The continent of Europe holds dozens of the most popular travel destinations in the world.

 It will save you hours of waiting at the Tower’s Bell in San Marco Square.
 And to explore more of its fascinating history, there are many more unusual places of Venice to uncover.

 Recommended by Michela from Rocky Travel

-I noticed that many tourists spend their time around the Kremlin only, but there are so many beautiful places in Moscow.
-Take, for example, Varvarka Street: some colorful churches, important historical buildings and the newly laid out Zaryadye Park are there.
+I noticed that many tourists spend their time around the Kremlin only, but Moscow has so many beautiful places.
+Take, for example, Varvarka Street: some colorful churches, important historical buildings, and the newly laid out Zaryadye Park.

 Recommended by Marianna from Irma Naan World

-Dublin, Ireland is one of my favorite places.
-I think I would live there if the weather was better.
+Dublin, Ireland, is one of my favorite best places to visit in Europe.
+I think I would live there if the weather were better.
 I love sunshine and hot days.

 Recommended by Sally from Luxurious Lifestyles

 36. Cinque Terre, Italy

 If you’re looking for somewhere in Europe that provides sunshine, swimming, endless gelato, and old-world charm, then Cinque Terre, Italy, is the best place to visit in Europe for you this summer!

 Located on the northwest coast of Italy, just a 2-hour train ride from Florence, this UNESCO World Heritage Site is a must for any visitor to Italy.